-Silverstream Priory in Stamullen, County Meath is a monastery of Benedictine Monks dedicated entirely to divine worship in the contemplative life.
+Silverstream Priory in Stamullen, County Meath is a monastery of Benedictine Monks dedicated entirely to divine worship in the enclosed contemplative life.

 We are committed to providing a safe environment for all.
 Following the teaching of Saint Benedict, we «receive all guests as Christ» showing courtesy and respect and always avoiding inappropriate behavior or language.
 As a consequence, we recognize the importance of protecting children from every form of abuse, whether physical, emotional or sexual.